syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Editors.md

 {% endhighlight %}
 {% endtabs %}

-N> `NoResultsFoundText` works default in UWP platform without setting any property by showing the text "No result found".
+N> The `NoResultsFoundText` works by default in the UWP platform without setting any property by showing the text "No result found".

 ### Highlighting match text

-Highlight matching characters in a suggestion list to pick an item with more clarity.
-The text highlight can be indicated with various customizing color by enabling the below property.
+Highlights matching characters in a suggestion list to pick an item with more clarity.
+The text highlight can be indicated with various customizing colors by enabling the following property.

-* HighlightedTextColor -  sets the color of the highlighted text for differentiating the highlighted characters.
+* HighlightedTextColor -  Sets the color of the highlighted text for differentiating the highlighted characters.

 #### TextHighlightMode
  There are two ways to highlight the matching text:

-* First Occurrence
+* First occurrence

-* Multiple Occurrence
+* Multiple occurrence

 {% tabs %}
 {% highlight c# %}